-Some of the reasons that make calisthenic workouts preferable to traditional weight resistance are: lack of time to train at a gym, working long hours, small kids to look after or a lack of commercial gyms in your area, to name a few.
+Some of the reasons that make calisthenic workouts preferable to traditional weight resistance are lack of time to train at a gym, working long hours, small kids to look after, or a lack of commercial gyms in your area, to name a few.

-The outcome of a training regimen based on bodyweight routines is a much improved functional strength and a well rounded, sculpted physique.
+The outcome of a training regimen based on body weight routines is a much improved functional strength and a well-rounded, sculpted physique.

-What Are The Benefits Calisthenic Workouts?
+What Are The Benefits of Calisthenic Workouts?

-Money Saving – It Does Not Get Any Cheaper
+Money-Saving – It Does Not Get Any Cheaper

 Bodyweight exercises, or calisthenics, are the ideal solution for those who do not want or cannot join a gym.
 Save for a bar or a set of parallettes at most, the workouts are the epitome of minimalism and sustainability.
 You can get great results for free without all the gimmicks of fancy machines and the expenses of commuting to a gym.

 There is no need for crowded gyms or feeling self-conscious, particularly when starting.
 You can focus on your workout routines without the distraction of mirrors and eyes on you everywhere; you can even train in your pijama.